tc39/proposal-intl-duration-format/README.md

     * format( 1 hour, 20 minutes)

 #### Design
-  * Input value will be an object from `Temporal.Duration`
+  * Input value will be an object of type `Temporal.Duration`
   * Example:
      * `const d = new DurationFormat();`
      * `d.format(new Temporal.Duration({hour: 3, minute: 4});`